 Another baby girl was born soon after my mom, but never made it.
 She lived for only 4 months and was buried in China where Popo went.
 Then came my second uncle Kuleh Jee 二舅 in 1950.
 By the time my second aunt, Jee Mai 二姨, came around in 1952, Popo had more than 7 toddlers to look after (including her own three).
 It was a blessing for Popo that Jee Mai was such a good baby.
 She was constantly sleeping, and when she woke up, she would quietly play by herself until she fell back into slumber again.
 No one quite noticed her and she was hardly fed, a good reason for her small stature.
 After all why wake a sleeping baby just for food?

-My third uncle, Kuleh Tah, came in 1953, fourth uncle, Kuleh Ti, 1954, the twins were born in 1955 – fifth uncle, Kuleh Ngok, and his twin sister who passed away from diarrhea.
+My third uncle, Kuleh Tah, came in 1953, fourth uncle, Kuleh Ti, 1954, a set of twins were born in 1955 – fifth uncle, Kuleh Ngok, and his twin sister who passed away from diarrhea.
 Malaya won its independence from the British colonial rule on August 31, 1957.
 My third aunt, Ta Mai, was born in 1959 and finally a youngest uncle in 1960 who we lovingly call Uncle Tak.
 When he was younger he was bald and his older siblings would poke fun of him by calling him botak (baldy).
 Botak was shorten to just “Tak”.
 The Phoas are infamous for twins.

 Chinese people are very superstitious.
 One of the superstitions concerns twins.
 It is said that if one twin dies, the other is sure to follow as they are bound together by a strong spiritual force.
 My fifth uncle, who had a twin sister who passed away as a baby, lived only to a tender age of 19.
 After a hard day at work in the Club House, he had left for late night supper.
 On his way back to the Club House, where he and Peh Leh slept at night, he got into a fatal motorcycle accident.
 Just days before, he had asked my mom to let him see my elder sister, who was born only a few months earlier.
 My mother refused, saying that my sister was too young and vulnerable to be out in the general public.
-My mom rues this unfulfilled request.
+My mom rues this unfulfilled request till this day.
 The youngest of the siblings, Uncle Tak and Ta Mai claimed that they heard him weeping at the funeral parlor where his body was laid in wake.
 My Jee Mai heard him sobbing tearfully and Peh Leh heard Kuleh Ngok calling out to him at the funeral home.

 Kong-kong was a salesman with Sime Darby, selling British goods which included chocolates.
 He would always bring home close-to-date Cadbury chocolates and candies like Murray Mint, for the children.
 That’s how my Jee Mai made friends, by sharing these chocolates with her schoolmates.
 But then Kong-kong was laid-off in the early 1950s.